 Medium Chain Triglycerides (MCT) on the other hand are processed differently by our bodies and are typically used for energy…not the promotion of fat storage.
 You may have heard of using coconut oil for weight loss.
 While I don’t think that consuming coconut oil will drop big pounds in and of itself, it certainly won’t hurt.

 Another health benefit that saturated fats in general help with is the raising of HDL.
 This is a good part of our cholesterol makeup.
 It’s the HDL that helps shuttle the LDL and Triglycerides out of our bodies, minimizing arterial plaque buildup.
 The higher your HDL number is the better.
 If you don’t know what yours is, ask your doctor for a fractionated cholesterol test (it’s a standard test).
 Low HDL can be as dangerous as high LDL/Triglycerides.

 In the Kitchen

 Now I know what you’re probably thinking – olive oil is the king of cooking.
 Well here’s the deal…olive oil is great when it hasn’t been heated.
 On salads or other cold/room temp foods is muy bueno, but the moment you start heating it up the oil starts breaking down and turning rancid.
 This means lots of free radicals floating around in your food.
 So my suggestion is to keep the EVOO for your vinaigrettes and whatnot.

 Coconut oil, on the other hand, has a high level of stability and can handle higher levels of heat without oxidizing and turning rancid.
-So when you need a little something in the pantry some coconut oil.
 When you get your container of oil be aware that unless it’s hot in your home it’ll probably be solid.
 It melts quickly when warmed but saturated fats are solid at room temperature or below.

 Here are some options that I personally use: